ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

-In this example, the AS is returning a bearer [access token](#response-token-single) with a management URI and a [subject identifier](#response-subject) in the form of
+In the following non-normative example, the AS is returning a bearer [access token](#response-token-single) with a management URI and a [subject identifier](#response-subject) in the form of
 an opaque identifier.

 ~~~ json